ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/radialgauge_single.md

 ---
+noindex: true
-Title: "Single Gauge Mode - ScottPlot 4.1 Cookbook"
+title: "Single Gauge Mode - ScottPlot 4.1 Cookbook"
 Description: "The SingleGauge mode draws all gauges stacked together as a single gauge.
 This is useful for showing a progress gauges composed of many individual smaller gauges."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71